Ecoregion: Atlantic Forest

 San Rafael is one of the best remaining patches of Atlantic Forest in the eastern part of Paraguay.
-A core area of San Rafael has been purchased by WLT partners Guyra Paraguay, and is now well protected.
+A core area of San Rafael has been purchased by World Land Trust (WLT) partners, Guyra Paraguay, and is now well protected.

 The forest of San Rafael is, at 70,000 hectares, one of the largest patches remaining and is of outstanding biodiversity importance.
 It is largely comprised of moist, semi-evergreen ‘Upper Parana’ Forest, further diversified by a mosaic of natural grasslands (outliers of the Pampas) on its western edge.

-95% of the San Rafael IBA remains in its natural state.
-Of this, 91% is semi-evergreen lowland tropical forest, 3% is savanna, and 1% is scrub.
-The remaining 5% is used for agriculture.
-San Rafael still has no secure protected status and suffers from widespread illicit timber extraction and patchy clearance.
+Within San Rafael IBA, 95 per cent remains in its natural state.
+Of this, 91 per cent is semi-evergreen lowland tropical forest, 3 per cent is savanna, and 1 per cent is scrub.
+The remaining 5 per cent is used for agriculture.
+San Rafael suffers from widespread illicit timber extraction and patchy clearance.

 The 70,000 hectares of grassland and forest at San Rafael absorb rainwater and release it slowly into watercourses, thus playing a key role in water security in the wider region.